 The final product that I had the pleasure of testing is the stainless steel water bottle.
 The utilitarian design really appealed to me as this bottle will definitely stand up to the wear and tear of being lugged around on a daily basis.
 The lid is made from polypropylene and silicone and there is a little strap that secures the cap to the bottle that is made from vegan leather.
 This strap also acts as a carry strap.
 I must say I’m intrigued by the idea of vegan leather and I’ll definitely be looking more into this as an alternative to traditional leather.

 The reason I wanted to work on this campaign with Black+Blum is because I’m trying really hard at the moment to be more organised and take my lunch into the office with me instead of buying it.
 Not only will I save money in doing so but I’ll also be doing something good for the environment by not creating so much waste.

 I quite often end up buying a sandwich and a bottle of water or orange juice for lunch (and some vegetable crisps if I’m feeling a bit naughty).
 I do feel bad chucking my plastic bottle straight in the bin each time.
 I’ll be much better off using products like these that allow me to bring my own healthy lunch in from home and refill my water bottle once empty.
-If we all do our bit, I’m sure it wouldn’t take too much effort to reduce the 150 million tons of single use plastic that we produce each year.
+If we all do our bit and make smart material choices, I’m sure it wouldn’t take too much effort to reduce the 150 million tons of single-use plastic that we produce each year.
 Just look what happened when we started charging for plastic bags.
 It can be done!

 What do you guys think?
 Are you trying to reduce your plastic consumption too?
-Are you trying to make smarter material choices by opting for materials that are sustainable, renewable and recyclable?
+Are you trying to make smart material choices by opting for materials that are sustainable, renewable and recyclable?